 "Badging as a whole has shown through time to be effective, [such as in] the military or Boy and Girl Scouts," Raineri said.
 "It's a proven method for rewarding [individuals], and it's natural to use it now as we go into the virtual world.
 It's inexpensive and you can customize it for your own company, whether you're looking for individual or team rewards."

-Even with subjects as simple as benefits or bonuses, communicating with employees about their own individual experience in a personalized, relevant way will really stand out to a remote worker.
+Even with something as simple as benefits or bonuses, communicating with employees about their own individual experience in a personalized, relevant way will really stand out to a remote worker.

-"Businesses struggle with one-size-fits-all communication, [because] it doesn't necessarily work," said Chris Wakely, senior vice president of enterprise accounts at benefits management and employee engagement software provider Thomsons Online Benefits.
+"Businesses struggle with one-size-fits-all communication, [because] it doesn't necessarily work," said Chris Wakely, executive vice president of global enterprise for Benify.
 "Sending information based on the circumstances of the individual is a great way to get a person's attention."

 Above all, companies must remember that transparency and honesty is key to cultivating strong employee engagement, in or out of the office.

 "Build stronger relationships with virtual workers," Wakely said.
 "Personal, short, direct and honest [communication] is crucial."

 Additional reporting by Adam C. Uzialko.
 Some source interviews were conducted for a previous version of this article.